az-acme/az-acme-docs/docs/architecture.md

 The following shows how ```az-acme``` fits within the wider certificate management context.
 To certificate consumers, there is no difference between using a certificate managed by an Azure Key Vault native issuer (Digicert / GlobalSign) and those obtained from an ACMI based issuer via ```az-acme```(s).

 ![](https://raw.githubusercontent.com/az-acme/az-acme-cli/main/docs/context.drawio.svg)

+The ```az-acme``` CLI can be added to existing CI/CD or automation tools and scheduled to run every 12 hours to perform the renewal checks as requried.
+Using existing operational tools means alerting and notifications have already been established, making it simpler to introduce and run across teams.